 Water Softener Resin Beads in Pipes – How Did This Happen?

-Make sure not to run any water while you are resolving the problem with your water softener, especially hot water.
-The reason why is because you will risk leaking beads into your water heater.
-It will be another task altogether to drain the resin beads from your water heater, so prevent this from happening by not using any hot water during this cleansing process.
+Above all, make sure not to run any water while you are resolving the problem with your water softener, especially hot water.
+You don’t want to risk leaking beads into your water heater.
+It is another task altogether to drain the resin beads from your water heater.

 How to Flush Resin Beads From the Plumbing